Am I this person?

 However, although the positive feedback is nicer to hear, there is a risk I can take these qualities for granted (“I know I am like that”).

 Here’s the thing.
-Both pieces of feedback are one perspective, one view.
-It’s probable they tell me at least as much about the person saying them, as they say about me.
+Both pieces of feedback are just one perspective, one point of view.
+They probably tell me as much about the person saying them, as they say about me.

 What we’re talking about here is the principle of psychological projection*.